AnoukSmet/Casa-Pedra-Nobre/testing.md

 In order to implement the tables, I have used the [DataTables jQuery plug-in](https://datatables.net/).
 By calling the datatables function, you right away get a nice interactive table with pagination, search functionality, ordering functionality and you can choose how many entries per page you want to see.

-After carefull consideration I decided to include a modal asking the superuser to confirm if he/she wants to proceed with the deleting of the reservations.
+After careful consideration I decided to include a modal asking the superuser to confirm if he/she wants to proceed with the deleting of the reservations.
 This to avoid that reservations are removed by accident.
 The modal works as planned and mentions the reservation number and full name of the reservation to the admin.

 For this page I still see a lot of possible improvements in order to make this a good user experience for the superuser.
 Examples of this are:
 * Possibility to edit reservations
-* When deleting reservations, confirmation email send to user including infomation about possible pay back of paid amount.
+* When deleting reservations, confirmation email send to user including information about possible pay back of paid amount.
-* Include a status of cancelled in case the admin doens't want to delete the reservation but mark them as cancelled instead.
+* Include a status of cancelled in case the admin doesn't want to delete the reservation but mark them as cancelled instead.

 ### Lighthouse report
 #### View reservations Desktop